jokelbaf/Sanya-Nya/Readme.md

 # Commands
 List of all bot's commands and their description on russian.

-- `ping` - Текущий пинг бота
+- `ping` - Current Sanya's ping
-- `help` - Список всех команд, информация о боте
+- `help` - List of all bot commands and it's prefix
-- `play` - Включить или добавить трек в очередь
+- `play` - Play/Add song to the queue
-- `stop` - Остановить плеер, отключить бота от ГК
+- `stop` - Stop player, disconnect from VC
-- `loop` - Зациклить текущий трек
+- `loop` - Loop current track
-- `skip` - Пропустить трек
+- `skip` - Skip current track
-- `queue` - Просмотр очереди треков
+- `queue` - View current track queue
-- `pause` - Остановить проигрывание
+- `pause` - Pause player playback
+- `status` - Info about current Bot status
-- `volume` - Изменение громкости
+- `volume` - Change player volume
-- `resume` - Возобновить проигрывание
+- `resume` - Resume playback
-- `replay` - Проиграть текущий трек заново
+- `replay` - Replay current track
-- `previous` - Включить предыдущий трек
+- `previous` - Play previous track

 # Hosting bot by yourself
 This bot is completely ready to be hosted on Railway: